theckman/cronner/README.md

 $ cronner -l sleepytime -- /bin/sleep 10
 ```

+To note, `--` in the command line arguments tells cronner to stop parsing CLi flags.
+It then grabs the rest of the arguments as the command to execute.

 If you were to have a UDP listener on port 8125 on localhost, the statsd emissions would look something like this:

 ```